danstarns/talk-to-graphql/README.md

 1. Generate types:

    ```
-   npm run generate
+   npm run generate:remote // or :local
    ```

    This command will generate TypeScript types based on the GraphQL schema.

 2. Run the application:
    ```
-   npm run start
+   npm run start:remote // or :local
    ```
-   This will execute the main script, which demonstrates querying the GitHub GraphQL API using plain text.
+   This will execute the remote script, which demonstrates querying the GitHub GraphQL API using plain text.

 ## What the Code Does

-The main script (`index.ts`) does the following:
+The main script (`remote.ts`) does the following:

 1. Sets up a GQLPT client using the GitHub GraphQL API URL and your OpenAI API key.
 2. Defines two functions: